yoe/SReview/docs/installation.md

   a VPN IP or something, but it must exist.
 - Make sure all hosts' FQDN resolves to that fixed IP address, not to something like `127.0.0.1` or (like is common on Debian) `127.0.1.1`.
-- Make sure that all hosts can resolve eachother by name.
+- Make sure that all hosts can resolve each other by name.
 This may be through DNS or it may be through adding entries to `/etc/hosts`.
 - Pick one host as the master host.
 On this host, install the `gridengine-master`, `gridengine-exec`, and `gridengine-client`